TaoHuang0/Trade_NC/README.md

 ## Installation and Using instructions
 1. Clone the repository to your local workplace.
-2. Using npm install in commend line to install all the dependencies for this project.
+2. Using `npm install` in commend line to install all the dependencies for this project.
 The details of the dependencies are listed below.
-3. Using npm start to start the program.
+3. Using `npm start` to start the program.
 You will be redirected to our website!
-4. Using control+c in commend line to stop the program.
+4. Using `control+c` in commend line to stop the program.

-P.S: We use npm start instead of npm run, but they perform the same task.
-Also, npm test is available.
+P.S: We use `npm start` instead of `npm run`, but they perform the same task.
+Also, `npm test` is available.
 You can use this in commend line to test the program.

 ## Dependencies